serverless/serverless/docs/providers/aws/events/kafka.md

 You must authenticate your Lambda with a self-managed Apache Kafka cluster using one of;

 - VPC - subnet(s) and security group
-- SASL/SCRAM - AWS Secrets Manager secret containing credentials
+- SASL SCRAM/PLAIN - AWS Secrets Manager secret containing credentials
 - Mutual TLS (mTLS) - AWS Secrets Manager secret containing client certificate, private key, and optionally a CA certificate

 You can provide this configuration via `accessConfigurations`